Blueprint Staking API

 - Performance metrics — Live from StakeWiz API, not self-reported

-- Commission rates — 5% standard, 500 bps Jito.
+- Commission rates — 0% block rewards, 500 bps Jito MEV.
 Published in OpenAPI spec, llms.txt, and on-chain

 - Hardware specs — Exact CPU, RAM, storage, network for both servers